 The purpose of a Workers’ Compensation program is to ensure prompt medical treatment and payment of benefits for any employee who sustains a work-related injury or illness in the course and scope of their employment.

 These benefits may include medical care, temporary disability, permanent disability, supplemental job displacement and death benefits.
-If you are injured at work no matter how minor the injury may be, please call (909) 763-4900 to speak with a triage nurse who will help you advise of the proper care for your injury.
 Please also notify your Supervisor so they may initiate any necessary claim paperwork.

 Once you seek treatment, you will be given a work status form that provides information on any possible work restrictions.
 It is your responsibility to get this notice back to your District Office as soon as possible after you are seen.
 Your District Office Claims Coordinator will track your work status, and work with your supervisor to find appropriate modified duty while you recover from your injury.
 You will be given a new work status every visit and it is your responsibility to get the work status report to your District Coordinator, even if you have been released to full duty by your treating physician.